okta/okta-developer-docs/packages/@okta/vuepress-site/architecture-center/architectures/multiple-environments/lab-2-create-resources/index.md

 > **Note**: For more information about Okta's Terraform providers, resources, and data, see [Okta Provider](https://registry.terraform.io/providers/okta/okta/latest/docs).

-The workspace configuration that you set up in the previous tutorial causes your plan to automatically run and apply changes when you check in your changes.
+The workspace configuration you set up in the previous tutorial causes your plan to run automatically and apply changes when you check in your changes.

 ## Add a new User Schema property resource